 Data protection officers

-Responsible for overseeing a company’s data protection strategy and its implementation to ensure compliance with GDPR requirements.
+Responsible for overseeing a company’s data protection strategy and its implementation to ensure compliance with Data Protection requirements.

 Victim Support Scotland’s role